SanjayaAcharya/csm-react-demo-23/README.md

 	•	CSS Stylesheet: 15th May\

 Handling Navigation with Routes\
-	•	Routing\
+	•	Routing: 29th May\
-	•	react-router\
+	•	react-router: 29th May\
-	•	Features of react-router\
+	•	Features of react-router: 29th May\
-	•	Configuration of routing using react-router\
+	•	Configuration of routing using react-router: 29th May\
-	•	Navigation using Links\
+	•	Navigation using Links: 29th May\
-	•	404 page (Not found Page)\
+	•	404 page (Not found Page): 29th May\
-	•	URL Parameters\
+	•	URL Parameters: 29th May\
-	•	Nested Routes\
+	•	Nested Routes: 29th May\
+	•	Shared Routes: 29th May\
-	•	Implementing styles using NavLink\
+	•	Implementing styles using NavLink: 29th May\
-	•	API consumption in React application using Fetch method\
+	•	API consumption in React application using Fetch method: Done\

 React State Management using Redux\
 	•	Need Of Redux\